Big-Bro222/Project_G22_React_Travelsite/README.md

 ### `Content`
 src/App.js - root component.
-We added different routes to it src/index.js - where React is started, which is our root component. src/index.css - our global styles here src/Welcome/Welcome - the initial page where you can set your departure date and return date.
+We added different routes to it<br>
+src/index.js - where React is started, which is our root component. src/index.css - our global styles here src/Welcome/Welcome - the initial page where you can set your departure date and return date.